You’re functioning. Showing up.

 Grief isn’t something to fix or complete.
 Sometimes a part of us remains stuck in the moment everything changed, holding the shock, guilt, and pain that were too much to process at the time.
 From an EMDR and IFS pov, this is what “complicated grief” can looklike in the nervous system.
 Healing isn’t about forgetting - it’s helping those stuck parts come back into the present.
 Click to learn how to help your grief.

-Supporting Your Neurodivergent Loved One Through Grief and Loss: A Practical Guide
+Supporting Your Neurodivergent Loved One Through Grief & Loss: A Practical Guide

 Grief is universal human experience, and its expression is unique and depends on our personality, trauma, and brain wiring.
 For those supporting autistic or neurodivergent loved ones, understanding and respecting this expression is so important.
 This guide is for you, the ally, the friend, the family member, seeking to support your loved one during times of loss, in all its complex forms.
 Read on to discover practical tips and advice for offering genuine support.